 - A pitcher may only use 10% of his real life IP in a postseason series (rounded appropriately after multiplying).

-- A pitcher must have started at least 5 games during the major league season in order to start a playoff game, 10 games for 2 playoff starts in a series, and 15 games for 3 playoff starts in a series (applicable only if this league allows a 3-man playoff rotation).
+- A pitcher must have started at least 10 games during the major league season in order to start a playoff game, 15 games for 2 playoff starts in a series.

 The tiebreaker procedures follow:

 - A one-game playoff will be played only if two teams finish the season with the same record and only one can advance to the playoffs.
 The commissioner will flip a coin to determine who will be the home team.
 The game will be played on the day following the regular season, and no additional rest will be granted for the playoff game.
 If two or more teams tie and both or all would make the playoffs, the general tiebreaker rules will be used to determine seeding.

 - Overall record